Meet the Board: Kirk Stambler

 What were the formative science fiction books or films in your youth that sparked your interest in space and planetary systems?

-The Wonderful Flight to the Mushroom Planet was a crazy kid’s book that had a huge impact on me growing up.
-As did Walter Cronkite's “The 21st Century” - Walter would come on TV and talk about the future in the late 1960s.
-He was really the face of the rocket launches back then.
-I Dream of Jeannie was a sci-fi sitcom I liked.
-Star Trek is bound up with the idea of humans overcoming destructive tendencies and building a better world.
-I loved all of those.
+The Wonderful Flight to the Mushroom Planet is a beautiful children’s book about two boys and their spaceship that had a huge impact on me growing up as did Walter Cronkite's “The 21st Century.”
+In addition to being the country's most trusted newsman, Walter Cronkite anchored CBS's coverage of NASA's rocket launches and hosted a TV show in the 1960s that talked about what the future would be like in the 21st Century.
+TV shows about space were big when I was a kid.
+I Dream of Jeannie was a sitcom about a NASA astronaut who found a bottle containing a scantily clad female genie whom he ended up marrying.
+Star Trek is bound up with the idea of humans overcoming their destructive tendencies and building a better world.
+I loved all of those shows.
+As for movies, 2001, A Space Odyssey, fired up my imagination.

 What books are on your nightstand right now?